 Get information on resources and assistance programs that can help with medical bills.
 Learn where to find free or affordable medical or dental care as well as prescription medications.
 Low income families, seniors and people who either lack health insurance or who are underinsured can explore various assistance programs.
 There are government resources as well as non-profits that can help patients with their medical needs and health care costs.

 Many pharmaceutical companies offer patients discounted or free prescription medications.
-Examples of some of the resources available include patient assistance programs, discount cards, and medications from regional and national non-profit charity organizations.
+Examples of some of the resources available include patient assistance programs, discount cards, and medications from regional as well as national non-profit charity organizations.
 Medical and dental clinics, as well as local community health centers, can provide free or variable cost health care to income qualified families and individuals.
 Many will only charge you based on what you can afford to pay, and this is known as a sliding fee scale.

 Low income families and people who lack insurance may qualify for free health care programs.
 Resources are offered by a variety of public and private organizations across the country.
-Many medical providers, doctors, pharmaceutical companies, government agencies, and non-profits offer free or very low cost medical care programs.
+Many providers, doctors, pharmaceutical companies, government agencies, hospitals and non-profits offer free or very low cost medical care programs.
 This can include vision care, dental services, and more.
 Find free health care programs.

-Clinics provide free health care to those who qualify.
+Clinics provide free health or dental care to those who qualify.
 State, county, and local medical clinics and providers will provide free services, including dental and mental health.
 Many of the locations are also federal government qualified locations.
 Continue.

 Federal Government Health Resources and Services Administration (HRSA) is an organization that makes free or low cost health care available to Americans, even to those without health or dental insurance.
 You can get free checkups, prescriptions, treatment, and other medical assistance.
 More.